 Eric was raised by his mother.
 His father died when he was young.
 To make ends meet, Eric’s mother found occasional work near the slums such as working in a salon and making beadwork.
 With the work, Eric’s mother was able to rent a small two-roomed home in the slums.
-The home’s walls were made of iron sheets and had no electricity or running water.
+Home had iron sheets walls, no electricity or running water.

 Eric attended G.S.U Primary School, one of our past partner primary schools, St. Joseph’s High School, and then graduated from Kenyatta University with a Degree in purchasing.

 Throughout his post-secondary career, Eric was a standout employee at Digital Divide Data, a company Friends of Ngong Road has partnered with in Nairobi with a very similar mission.
-They provide supplemental income and employment experience for promising secondary school graduates, and have included some of our students.
+They provide supplemental income and employment experience for promising secondary school graduates and have included some of our students.
 Eric’s role at Digital Divide Data was to transcribe handwritten articles to an electronic format for clients such as museums and libraries.
 In return, Digital Divide Data helped pay for some of Eric’s university tuition.

-Upon graduation, Eric was promoted again at Digital Divide Data and is now a full-time Project Manager managing a team of people and interacting with clients.
+Upon graduation, Eric was promoted as a full-time Project Manager at Digital Divide Data, managing team and client interactions.
 He is looking for a new apartment out of the slums.
 He has made it into the Kenyan middle class.